MiczFlor/RPi-Jukebox-RFID/documentation/builders/webapp/playlists-livestreams-podcasts.md

 1. [Follow the steps above](#using-m3u-playlist-in-phoniebox) to add a playlist to your Phoniebox (make sure you have created individual folders).
 2. When creating the playlist file, make sure it ends with `podcasts.txt` instead of `*.m3u`.
 3. Add links to your individual podcast episodes just like you would with songs in .m3u playlists
 4. As an alternative, you can provide a single RSS feed (XML).
-Phoniebox will expand the file and refer to all episodes listed within this file
+Phoniebox will expand the file and refer to all episodes listed within this file.

 ```
 * audiofolders